 Part of the difficulty in the fight against the Hellhound is the fact that, in losing Baofu, the party is down to three.
 Remember that P2IS gave you five party members at almost all times, so in paring things down to three, your survivability goes down.
 Even though the boss is statted to fight only three party members, and the enemies at large are statted to fight four, you only get three actions for every one action from the boss, and that leaves less time to heal from surprises, and only allows so much healing from group attacks.
 We also had a painfully limited supply of items, including only a single “revive from death” item, a situation that didn’t correct itself very much over the course of the session!
 Still, the second try pulled it off, and the party went off to join Baofu.

 We return to the world map, now able to access the Konan district, containing the Sky Museum.
-While in the area, we were also able to visit Maya’s apartment (we still aren’t allowed in Ulala’s adjoining apartment, by the way) and to see the Sumaru Genie, but she had none of her powers from Innocent Sin, so was no help to us.
+While in the area, we were also able to visit Maya’s apartment (we still aren’t allowed in Ulala’s adjoining apartment, by the way, Ed. and never would be!), and to see the Sumaru Genie, but she had none of her powers from Innocent Sin, so was no help to us.
 The game had even turned one of its former shop keepers into a rumourmonger, making the whole district feel empty at the moment (this new monger is working in place of the Genie, who was doing double duty to begin with).
 Thankfully, the monger had a set of three rumours you can choose from, which start off this game’s sweepstakes system.
 Unlike the previous game, where you chose the quality and rarity of the sweepstakes’ prizes, you have no control over rarity or quality here, just content.
 There are also three separate magazines, and over the course of the game you set each of their sweepstakes as you please – at the time of writing, we’ve only unlocked two.
 The first choice was to set up a magazine to award Weapons, Armour, or Accessories.
 Since Accessories were so vanishingly rare in the past two Persona games, we went with that.

-After updating our weapons and armour at the shops, we headed to work, and discovered (actually, as we had previously heard) that there was a group of students at the museum, again.
-I realized seconds too late that of course Sudou was going to torch the place like he did in the previous universe, which would mean that we wouldn’t be able to save again.
+After updating our weapons and armour at the shops, we headed to work, and discovered (actually, as we had previously heard) that there was a group of grade school students at the museum, again.
+I realized seconds too late that of course Sudou was going to torch the place like he did in the previous universe, which would mean that we wouldn’t be able to save the game during the dungeon.
 And wouldn’t you know it, we had to put off a real-world obligation to finish the dungeon, because it wouldn’t even allow us to pause!
 Just to run around repeating this timed mission from the previous game with almost no adjustment!
 Shame on the developers!
 The only change is that you have more time, but now the timer continues to run during battles as well as between them and on menus (which is why Kyle and I couldn’t pause the timer and leave by simply going to a battle).
 Unlike in Innocent Sin, where Tamaki and Tadashi kept you from progressing without rescuing all the kids, Jun is here in this universe, having a relatively innocuous trip to the museum interrupted by this arson.
 Jun serves a similar role to Tamaki and Tadashi in blocking off the way forward if you haven’t rescued all the kids.
 Besides this, Maya has a sense of déjà vu in regards to the Zero suspended in the atrium, thinking there will be someone (Akari/Ixquic) to rescue there, but this time there isn’t.

 On the roof, we discovered that things have already accelerated a few steps forward in the plot: Sudou has already taken Jun, our Tadashi analogue, hostage, and he’s already being accosted by Tatsuya!